SDquest/SDquest/USAGE.md

 For example, “./SDquest.sh human 20” means running SDquest on the human genome with 20 CPUs.

-# Download genome datesets as input
+# Download genome datesets as input:
 Currently, SDquest can handle the following human and mouse genomes downloaded from the UCSC Genome Browser.

 - Human genome (GRCH37/hg19) : http://hgdownload.soe.ucsc.edu/goldenPath/hg19/bigZips/